jack5github/ulauncher-steam/docs/cache-schema.md

 - ID (string) - The URL of the navigation item, or a string identifier for a special navigation item.
 If the URL begins with "steam://" or "https://", the protocol is shortened to "s:" and "w:" respectively.
 This identifier is used when retrieving icons from `/images/navs/<id>.jpg`, though the app or friend IDs are replaced with `%a` or `%f` respectively, and all reserved characters according to Windows file naming conventions are replaced with `-` for the icon path.
 - `launched` (integer) - A timestamp of the last time the application was launched through uLauncher.

-## `updated`
+## `extension` ❌

-A dictionary of the last times the cache was updated as it relates to individual functions of the extension.
+A dictionary of property values that directly relate to individual functions of the extension.

+- `username` (string) - The username of the current user as entered into the extension preferences. ❌
+- `id` (integer) - The 64-bit Steam ID of the current user derived from the username. ❌
 - `files` (integer) - The timestamp of the last time the cache was updated from files on disk.
 - `steamApi` (integer) - The timestamp of the last time the cache was updated from the Steam API.